Maria Cosway: Marriage and social success

 In 1784, the Cosways moved into Schomberg House, Pall Mall, and developed a fashionable salon for London society.
-Richard was Principal Painter of the Prince of Wales, and Maria served as hostess to artists, members of royalty including the Prince, and politicians including Horace Walpole, Gouverneur Morris and James Boswell.
-She could speak several languages and due to her travels in Italy and France, she gained an international circle of friends.
-These included Angelica Schuyler Church and the artist John Trumbull.
+Richard was a principal painter of the Prince of Wales, and Maria served as hostess to artists, members of royalty including the Prince, and politicians including Horace Walpole, Gouverneur Morris, and James Boswell.
+She could speak several languages, and due to her travels in Italy and France, she gained an international circle of friends.
+These included Angelica Schuyler Church and artist John Trumbull.
 Maria Cosway organised concerts and recitals for her guests.
 She became known as "The Goddess of Pall-Mall".
 The Cosways employed the former slave Ottobah Cugoano as a servant.
 In 1791, they moved to Stratford Place where they undertook substantial renovations.

 Richard and Maria had one child together, Louisa Paolina Angelica, but the couple eventually separated.
-Maria often travelled on the continent, on one occasion accompanied by Luigi Marchesi, a famous Italian castrato.
+Maria often travelled on the Continent, on one occasion accompanied by Luigi Marchesi, a famous Italian castrato.
 (Richard Cosway had painted his portrait, which afterward was engraved by Luigi Schiavonetti (1790).
-At the same time Richard was having an open affair with Mary Moser, with whom he travelled for six months.
-In his notebooks he made "invidious comparisons between her and Mrs Cosway," implying that she was much more sexually responsive than his wife.
+At the same time, Richard was having an open affair with Mary Moser, with whom he travelled for six months.
+In his notebooks, he made "invidious comparisons between her and Mrs Cosway," implying that she was much more sexually responsive than his wife.

 When staying in Lyon, France, Maria Cosway made a pilgrimage to the shrine of the Virgin Mary at Loreto.
 This was to fulfill a vow she had made after giving birth to a living child.
-While she was travelling on the continent, her young daughter Louisa died.
+While she was travelling on the Continent, her young daughter Louisa died.